 The Council recommendations in this report apply to persons who deliver specialized instructional, program, and/or student support services, are required by the state to be licensed, and who are not teachers or administrators.
-Colorado's Educator Licensing Act requires the following education professionals to be licensed: school audiologists, school counselors, school nurses, school occupational therapists, school orientation and mobility specialists, school physical therapists, school psychologists, school social workers and speech-language pathologists.
+Colorado's Educator Licensing Act requires the following education professionals to be licensed: school audiologists, school nurses, school occupational therapists, school physical therapists, school psychologists, school social workers, school speech-language pathologists, school counselors and school orientation and mobility specialists.
 This report refers to these individuals collectively as specialized service professionals (SSP), a term selected by the practitioners participating in the SSP work group.